Ordeal in Space: Plot summary

-A spaceship's crewman is called to repair an antenna while his ship is still under spin.
+A spaceship's crewman is called to repair an antenna while his ship is still underpinned.
 He is unable to hold on, despite supreme effort; he drifts away from the ship and has far too much time to ponder things.
-When he returns to Earth, he is unable to work as a spaceman and has a fear of heights.
+When he returns to Earth, he is unable to work as a spaceman for has fear of heights.
 After living in fear and sadness for a time, he must face his troubles while rescuing a kitten stuck on the 35th-floor ledge of a building.

 Heinlein includes a variant verse to the hymn Eternal Father, Strong to Save, dedicated "to those who venture into space," in the story.
 Originally titled "Broken Wings", the story was rejected by The Saturday Evening Post.
 A reading of this story was broadcast on BBC Radio 7 on July 14, 2007.